 Background Information and Acknowledgements

-These Product Category Rules (PCR) were developed to address the product specific rules for the creation of Environmental Product Declarations (EPDs) for cladding products and optional system accessory components such as fasteners, flashing, and/or other methods of attachment.
+These Product Category Rules (PCR) were developed to address the product specific rules for the creation of Environmental Product Declarations (EPDs) for cladding products and optional components such as fasteners, flashing, and other materials/systems that are part of the weather-resistant exterior wall envelope.
 Both cladding products and cladding systems are referred to throughout this document as "cladding product systems.”
 At the discretion of the Program Operator, this PCR may be applicable to cladding product systems not specifically described herein.
 When used to self-reference this document, “PCR” refers to “sub-category PCR” as defined in UL’s Part A PCR.

 Other PCRs considered in the development of this PCR include: